montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 Building any type of 3D application requires a bit of preparation, and building 3D applications on MontageJS is no different: Not only do you have to convert the original 3D assets so they can be used by the SceneView component, you also have to set up a MontageJS project and add both the prepared assets and the mjs-volume package to your project.
 (The SceneView component currently is not part of the default dependencies installed when you create a new MontageJS project.)

 >**Note:** You don't have to set up a project from scratch to follow along with this tutorial.
 All examples discussed in this tutorial refer to the source code of the finished Beach Planet demo.
-The following steps are provided to help you set up a project so you can experiment on your own using 3D assets of your choice.

 To set up a MontageJS 3D project, you begin as you normally would, using the minit command line tool (for details see the <a href="http://montagejs.org/docs/montagejs-setup.html" target="_blank">Setup guide</a>).
 Then you add the mjs-volume package and the converted 3D assets to your project.